-Making masculine cards can be difficult.
+Making a masculine card can be difficult.

 There are So.
 Many.
 Rules.
 No florals.
 No bright colors.
 Less is more.
 No thank you!
 Too many rules for any crafter to remember!!
 So let’s break them.
-Who would have thought breaking the “no florals for masculine cards” rule would have such a nice result??
+Who would have thought breaking the “no florals for masculine cards” rule could have such a nice result??

-How to make this card:
+How to make this masculine card (with florals):

 - Create a 4 1/4″ x 5 1/2″ card in blue and adhere a 4″ x 5 1/4″ wood texture designer paper layer on top.